hogantan/DJIAAPP/README.md

 ### Minimizing Video Latency

 Through the use of [adb port forwarding](https://medium.com/@godwinjoseph.k/adb-port-forwarding-and-reversing-d2bc71835d43), the Android device and the GPU Laptop can be setup in such a way where both devices are able to communicate with each other via wired connection.
 This requires the Android device to be connected to the GPU Laptop via USB-C to USB-A. Therefore, this eliminates the need for mobile hotspots when out on the field.
+See `djiaapp_init.sh`.

 > To explore: It is suspected that the White GPU Laptop has a poor WIFI card resulting in receiving live video streams via RTSP (Mobile hotspot) to be very slow.
 Therefore, can try using other GPU Laptops to prove this.